DrLightsLab/foresight_crash/README.md

 # Foresight Crash
 An application that backs up the Monster Hunter world steam save file.

-# Getting Started:
+# Parry This You Filthy Casual!:
 1. Download the zip file and extract the contents to a new directory.
+(E.G.: C:\Program Files (x86)\Foresight Crash)

 2. Get the path to your Steam user account.
-(E.G.: C:\Program File(x86)\Steam\userdata\1111111) - NOTE: 111111 is just an example user account.
+(E.G.: C:\Program File(x86)\Steam\userdata\1111111)
+    - NOTE: 111111 is just an example user account.

     2a.
 Make sure that the 582010 directory is in that user account directory.
 (E.G.: C:\Program File(x86)\Steam\userdata\1111111\582010)
         - NOTE:  582010 is the default monster hunter world steam save file directory (per Capcom Support: https://steamcommunity.com/app/582010/discussions/0/1745594817430281693/).